Alpine Ascents Vinson Maps & Facts

 Antarctica in Brief

 With 5.5 million square miles of solid ice, the mass of this continent, twice the size of Australia, creates a remote wilderness unrivaled on the planet.
 While the size of the continent expands and contracts with seasons, the topography remains stunning with natural sculptures finely crafted by the barrage of wind, snow and cold.
 It is this ice age environment which constantly attracts intrepid travelers and explorers.
 While Antarctica has no native population, Emilio Palma (Argentinean) was the first to be born on the continent in January 1978.
-The lowest temperature recorded on Earth was -128.6ºF at Vostok Research Station on July 21, 1983.
+The lowest temperature recorded by a thermomenter on Earth was -128.6ºF at Vostok Research Station on July 21, 1983.
+Though not considered 'official', a NASA satellite measured a temperature of -135.3 degrees in east Antarctica in 2010.
 With less than 2 inches of precipitation per year, Antarctica is best characterized as a desert.
 Antarctica currently has a number of permanent research stations supported by several cooperating nations.

 The Name Vinson